yashwanthgowdanm/BeachCrab/README.md

 - `main_simulation.m` — entry script: builds the world, runs the loop, tracking stats
 - `plotSimulation.m` — lightweight plotting of the robot and counters

-> ⚠️ Note: The copy I reviewed contained `...` placeholders where code seems redacted.
-Make sure your local files are complete before publishing so others can run the demo.

 ## Quickstart
 1. Open MATLAB (R2020a+ recommended).
 2. Add the folder to the path: `addpath(genpath('BeachCrabApp'))`